botsunny/pop_dotfiles/README.md

     mv nord_new.lua $HOME/.config/nvim/plugged/lualine.nvim/lua/lualine/themes

 Then, replace line 19 of **init.vim** with `theme = 'nord_new',`.
 This should correct the Nord colour scheme of Lualine.

 ### Blur Me

 To add blur to our transparent Alacritty/GNOME Terminal and Neovim windows, install the [Blur Me](https://extensions.gnome.org/extension/4236/blur-me/) GNOME extension by [nunchucks](https://extensions.gnome.org/accounts/profile/nunchucks).

-### Gedit

-I use GNOME's default GUI text editor from time to time.
-Follow the readme instructions [here](https://github.com/arcticicestudio/nord-gedit) to install a Nord theme for Gedit.

 ### oh-my-bash

 To customise the Bash prompt, install [oh-my-bash](https://github.com/ohmybash/oh-my-bash) (if you use Zsh, refer to [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)).
 Then, replace `$HOME/.bashrc` with the one included in the repository **(don't forget to add a '.' at the front)**.

 I use the Agnoster theme.
 You can refer to the available themes for oh-my-bash on its Github page and change it in line 6 of **.bashrc**.
 If you use conda environments, the original Agnoster theme does not display them.
 To fix this, replace `$HOME/.oh-my-bash/themes/agnoster/agnoster.theme.sh` with the one included in the repository.
 I personally hide the git prompt.
 If you want git branches to be displayed, uncomment line 422 in `agnoster.theme.sh`.

+### Gedit

+I use GNOME's default GUI text editor from time to time.
+Follow the readme instructions [here](https://github.com/arcticicestudio/nord-gedit) to install a Nord theme for Gedit.

+### VS Code

+If you use VS Code or VS Codium, go to the Marketplace and search for [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code).

+### btop

+I use a terminal system monitor called [btop](https://github.com/aristocratos/btop).
+It includes Nord as a theme option, which can be switched to in the options.

 ### Wallpapers